Vicky, Stephanie and I put together a short video for the STEM for all initiative of NSF. Click on the image to go to the video.

 To ensure the fair review of submitted manuscripts, we adopt a state-of-the-art quadruple-blind review process (Reviewers, Editors, Readers and Authors are all unaware of each other’s identity, and will deny vehemently any involvement with the work).
 Submissions should be anonymous and made exclusively through Wikileaks.
 Review invitations are issued by hand-delivered, cryptographed letters penned with invisible ink.
 To ensure a fair post-publication review process, the names of the original authors will never be revealed: all articles are issued under the collective pseudonym “Dr. Luther Blissett, Emeritus Professor at the Tri-Valley Center for Human Potential”.

-For your convenience, we accept a pdf file containing all the section of the manuscript for review purposes.
+For your convenience, we accept a pdf file containing all the sections of the manuscript for review purposes.
 Prior to final submission, accepted manuscripts should be converted to ANSEL and translated into Morse.
 Figures should be mimeograph copies of the originals and posted on Instagram (they must receive at least 745 likes to be included in the main text).

 After years in the making, “Computing Skills for Biologists — a Toolbox” is finally out!